mrXypleX/OBS_Floorball_scoreboard/README.md

-A Simple Scoreboard made for floorbal.
+A Simple Scoreboard made for floorbal. <br>
-Runs as a OBS Python Script
+Runs as a OBS Python Script. <br>
 Control Clock, points, Period and penelty by hotkeys.